awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 ## Benefits of Change Calendar<a name="systems-manager-change-calendar-benefits"></a>

-The following are some benefits of Systems Manager Change Calendar\.
+The following are some benefits of Change Calendar\.
 + **Review changes before they're applied**

   A Change Calendar entry can help ensure that potentially destructive Automation changes to your environment are reviewed before they're applied\.